On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: NUTS and its invariance

 The original NUTS (No-U-Turn Sampler) algorithm developed by Hoffman and Gelman \cite{hoffman2014no} has undergone further development, and the current variant implemented in recent versions of Stan \cite{Stan_libcarpenter2017stan} and other probabilistic programming frameworks (such as PyMC3 \cite{Salvatier2016} and Turing.jl \cite{ge2018t}) has some differences from the original algorithm.

 In this section, we provide a precise description of the algorithm that we analyze along with a comprehensive and detailed proof of its invariance.
 We have made efforts to align our algorithm with the current version of Stan (2.32), but since a complete description of Stan's algorithm is not readily available outside of the program code, there may be some differences, and certain minor differences are intentional.
-In summary, our algorithm implements the original NUTS stopping rule for orbit selection \cite{hoffman2014no} while excluding the energy check, and what is called biased progressive sampling in \cite{Betancourt} for index selection.
+In summary, our algorithm implements the original NUTS stopping rule for orbit selection \cite{hoffman2014no} while excluding the energy check (see Section 8 of Supplementary Material A), and what is called biased progressive sampling in \cite{Betancourt} for index selection.

 We will now proceed with the detailed presentation of our algorithm, outlining its key components and steps.